-Performance Measures
+Objectives and Performance Measures

-For each goal, quantifiable measures were identified to track progress toward the objectives and to evaluate proposed projects.
-Of the 15 measures, 11 are performance-based, which means they compare the outcomes of the proposed project with the current baseline.
+For each goal, objectives were identified which describe specific, measurable statements that support the achievement of the goal.
+Performance measures were also developed for each goal that provide the technical means (data) for measuring the progress toward meeting the goal and objectives.
+The 15 measures used to evaluate each proposed project's effectiveness are shown on Exhibit 38: Sample Project Scorecard.
+Of those measures, 11 are performancebased, which means they compare the outcomes of the proposed project with the current baseline.
 The remaining four measures do not compare the situation before and after but relate the project to the expected changes to the natural and built environment.
-The project evaluation guidelines (see Technical Report E: Project Prioritization Process Report in the Appendix) include more technical details on how each project was evaluated against these performance measures.
+The project evaluation guidelines (see Technical Report E: Project Prioritization Process Report) include more technical details on how each project was evaluated against these performance measures.